 Unfortunately, with some FDA-approved drugs, the risks associated with their use may appear years or decades later; since they become apparent after millions of people use them over an extended period.

 Drug Categories Linked to Increased Cancer Risk

 Medications are taken to help alleviate the symptoms of some diseases or to prevent disease.
 But, some of these common drugs taken by millions of people can lead to cancer and many other medical conditions, from headaches to reduced organ function.
 These are the main drug categories that cause cancer according to lawsuits and research:

 Serotonin Reuptake Inhibitors

 Two drugs classified as serotonin reuptake inhibitors are fluoxetine and paroxetine.
 The common side effects of these medications include loss of appetite, drowsiness, and nausea.
-Still, the more serious ones have cardiac defects in babies born to women using the drugs and suicidal tendencies.
+Still, the more serious ones have cardiac defects in babies born to women using the drugs.